pyll-o/Number-Guesser/readme.txt

 Codecademy JavaScript project - and my first ever project in any programming beyond html/css.
+See script.js for my input.